Ian McCallum (guitarist): Early life

+He's also a lifelong fan of Newcastle United football club.

 Career

 McCallum started writing and touring in the early 1980s.
 He plays guitar for Stiff Little Fingers, and is also a recording artist in his own right.

 He is a fan of the English folk-rock band Lindisfarne, and played guitar for them on one occasion when Simon Cowe was unavailable.
 He also co-wrote, with Lindisfarne member Alan Hull, the band's single "We Can Make It".
 Additionally, McCallum's album Take Me as I Am (1997) features a cover of the Lindisfarne song "Heroes" (from their album Dance Your Life Away (1986)) and a tribute to Hull – "Song for Alan".